Serj-Sxhx/Vaults/01 Projects/Enabling the 'Golden age of pedagogy'.md

 The web is rife with content that is optimised for engagement, not learning.
 For edu-tainment to be both engaging and conducive to learning we have to provide robust ways to integrate thinking and doing in our content.

-Gaming and gamification has long been held as the best way to interweave thought and action.
+Gaming and gamification has revered as on of the the best ways to interweave thought and action.
 Enabling flow in learning is essential to bridge the gap.

 Some pedagogical problems: